Parent Self-Assessment Checklist

 ► I respond promptly to the school's request for information.

-► I prepare for and attend teacher conferences and other meetings to help my child succeed in school.
+► I attend teacher conferences and other meetings to help my child succeed in school.

-► I attend curriculum night, plays, musicals and other school activities.
+► I attend curriculum nights, plays, musicals and other school activities.

 ► I volunteer in the school setting when possible.